 CPBS codes are built on the UNSPSC (United Nations Standard Products and Services Code) framework, adapted for Panama's classification needs.
 They organize goods and services into standardized segments and families.
 A segment represents a broad category (office equipment, professional services, construction materials), while a family narrows the classification within that segment.
 The DGI publishes the applicable CPBS classification tables, and suppliers familiar with UNSPSC coding can use their existing mappings as a starting point.

-You need to map each product or service you sell to the government to its correct CPBS segment and family code before generating the invoice.
+Map each product or service you sell to the government to the CPBS/UNSPSC code format required for field C10 in the current DGI technical specification before generating the invoice.
 If you supply cleaning services, that maps to a specific CPBS family.
 If you supply both cleaning services and cleaning products on the same invoice, each line item carries its own distinct CPBS code.

 Suppliers who sell a narrow range of goods or services to government buyers can establish their CPBS mappings once and reuse them.
 Suppliers with diverse catalogs need a more systematic approach, maintaining a lookup table that ties internal product codes to their CPBS equivalents.